Iluka offers loads of things to see and do. Here are some suggestions to get you started:

 Picnic Areas & Playgrounds

-Picnic areas have been established at Shark Bay, Frazers Reef, Iluka Bluff and Back Beach and at Woody Head there is a camping area with public boat ramp and kiosk (NPWS fees apply).
+Picnic areas have been established at Shark Bay, Frazers Reef, Iluka Bluff and Back Beach and at Woody Head there is a camping area with public boat ramp (NPWS fees apply).

 Within the town, Rotary Park at the western tip of the Bay adjoining the harbour, is a shady picnic area beside the netted swimming area.
 Charlie Ryan Park, near the Rowing Shed, has a sandy beach and children’s play equipment.
 The picnic area at the Spenser St boat ramp has BBQ’s, covered picnic tables and beautiful views across the Clarence River.
 Download a local map here.